gamrot/godley/README.md

 ### Visualizations 🎨

-**godley** provides support for customized visualizations.\
+The **godley** package provides customized visualization capabilities to enhance the analysis of simulation outcomes.\

-Simulation outcomes can be plotted using the `plot_simulation()` function, where users can specify the variables or expressions of interest.
-In the example below, the plot displays Income, Government spending, and Taxes expressions.
+Users can leverage the `plot_simulation()` function to create plots, specifying the variables or expressions of interest.
+For instance, in the example below, the plot illustrates the expressions for Income, Government Spending, and Taxes.

 ``` r
 plot_simulation(